-As at 31 December 2020, ECL on unfunded exposures amounted to AED 10,495 thousand (2019: AED 11,082 thousand).
+As at 31 December 2021, ECL on unfunded exposures amounted to AED 49 thousand (2020: AED 10,495 thousand).

-35 ISLAMIC DERIVATIVE FINANCIAL INSTRUMENTS
+34 ISLAMIC DERIVATIVE FINANCIAL INSTRUMENTS

-In the ordinary course of business, the Group enters into various types of transactions that involve Islamic derivative financial instruments include Islamic promises to exchange currency and / or cash flows.
+In the ordinary course of business, the Group enters into various types of transactions that involve Islamic derivative financial instruments.
+Islamic derivative financial instruments include Islamic promises to exchange currency and / or cash flows.